-“I think so.”
-I replied, not bothering to look up as I sat up.
-I had gotten a glimpse of my blood smeared across the asphalt as I moved and shut my eyes tight to avoid fainting.
+“I think so,” I replied, not bothering to look up as I sat.
+I had gotten a glimpse of my blood smeared across the asphalt as I moved, and shut my eyes tight to avoid fainting.
 Or vomiting.
 Whichever came first.

 “What are you doing on the floor?”
 He asked after a pause.
 This time I detected the amusement colouring his tone.
 Something he tried, but failed at hiding.

-“Trying to fall asleep until you came along.”
-I muttered, voice filled with sarcasm.
-My eyes remained shut, and I had yet to see whom I was talking to.
+“Trying to fall asleep until you came along.\,” I muttered, my own voice filled with sarcasm.
+My eyes remained shut and I had yet to see whom I was talking to.

 The boy chuckled at my reply.

 “What’s your name?”